Researchers discuss what happens when a study ends and things parents should consider asking.

 Just as much as the study team was there to help you enroll, they are there to help you when the study ends.
-Safety and helping you to get back to your regular healthcare, after you have left the study or the study has ended, is very important to the study team.
-It is important to them that your child remains safe and they will help you to transition off the study.
-This may mean weaning off of a medicine, helping you get back to your regular healthcare provider or continuing to monitor your child for side effects.
+The study team cares about your child's safety and helping your child get back to his or her regular healthcare after you have left the study or the study has ended.
+It is important to the study team that your child remains safe, and they will help you to transition off the study.
+This assistance may mean weaning your child off of a medicine, helping you get back to your regular healthcare provider or continuing to monitor your child for side effects.
 Your study team is there to help with this process.

 After the study is over